 Yes.
-If the laptop is equipped with a virtual private network (VPN), you can easily connect to your corporate network.
+If your laptop is equipped with a virtual private network (VPN) client, you can easily connect to your corporate network.

-PLEASE NOTE.
-Status Monitor may not be seen when you are in your corporate network.
-However, information about your service usage will be monitored and recorded by OnAir.
-You may need to interrupt the VPN session to view usage information.
+NOTE: The status monitor may not be visible when you are on your corporate network.
+However, information about your use of the service will be monitored and recorded by OnAir.
+You may need to terminate your VPN session to review the usage information.

-In addition, personal information about user registration is protected by a user ID and password to prevent access by unauthorized persons.
+Personal information about user registration is also protected by the user's ID and password to prevent access by unauthorised persons.

-OnAir provides support through onboard documentation and the following e-mail address and telephone number:
+OnAir provides you with support through on-board documentation and the following email address and phone number:

 Documentation and manuals